 Rocky Springs today is a quiet refuge.
 Gone are the sights and sounds and bustle of years gone by.
 And the river just keeps rolling along.

 I will leave you with one last item that I hope you enjoy.
-Here is local folk singer Bobbi Carmitchell and Tammi Hessen performing at the Emmaus Road Cafe in Lancaster.
+Here are the lyrics to a song by local folk singer Bobbi Carmitchell.

 Rocky Springs Saturday Night